apache/linkis-website/docs/development/linkis-debug-with-helm-charts.md

 ```

-## Developing and debugging with Linkis containerized components
+## Developing and Debugging with Linkis Containerized Components

 The following steps describe how to develop and debug using Linkis containerized components (currently only supported for Linux and MacOS).
 Please confirm the following before proceeding.
 1. whether the Docker engine is already installed on the development machine